elicorrales/blockchain-tutorials/README.md

 <br/>

 This series differs from the NEAR blockchain series in several ways:
-- We are deployin eBPF programs, not WASM
+- We are deploying eBPF programs, not WASM
 - We deploy to a local test blockchain
 - We also delve into writing a command-line Node.js Javascript client
 - We use VSCode to debug